GFalcon-UA/logger/README.md

 Main annotation that helps to create logs is **@ContextParam**.
 With this annotation you can mark method parameter as loggable.
 This means that parameter which marked with this annotation will be processed with lsd4j mechanism and will be added to context logging map.

-For example you have method doSomething with two parameters and you want to log the second parameter.
+For example, you have method doSomething with two parameters, and you want to log the second parameter.
 All that you need is to mark parameter with @ContextParam annotation.

     public void doSomething(String firstParam, @ContextParam User secondParam) {
 	    . . .